Winning the Weight War

 Collins completed a PhD in optimising nutritional status in cystic fibrosis sufferers and accepted a conjoint lecturing role at the University and then a tenured half time position from 2000.

 She converted to a full-time research role in 2010 after being awarded a National Health and Medical Research Council Career Development Award Fellowship.
-She is also a co-director of the University’s new Priority Research Centre in Physical Activity and Nutrition.
+She is also a co-director of the University's new Centre for Physical Activity and Nutrition.

 Collins describes her research focus as "optimising dietary intake" by helping people to make good food choices.